Digital Preservation Security Policies: Enforcing Trust as Policy-as-Code

 Lifecycle Enforcement and Policy-as-Code

-The OAIS functional model dictates that security controls permeate every entity, from Ingest to Access.
-Effective OAIS Reference Model Implementation requires mapping security policies directly to the preservation lifecycle.
-Ingest workflows must enforce strict validation against submission information package (SIP) schemas before objects enter the archival domain.
-Automation pipelines, typically orchestrated via Python, should integrate policy-as-code frameworks that halt non-compliant transfers, quarantine malformed packages, and trigger automated remediation scripts.
-This programmatic enforcement eliminates human error and ensures that preservation actions align with institutional risk thresholds and regulatory compliance requirements.
+The OAIS functional model dictates that security controls permeate every entity, from Ingest to Access, so the validated policy object must be applied at each stage rather than at a single perimeter.
+Ingest workflows enforce strict validation against submission information package (SIP) schemas before objects enter the archival domain, mirroring the batch validation schemas used upstream in the scanning pipeline.
+Automation pipelines, typically orchestrated in Python, integrate policy-as-code checks that halt non-compliant transfers, quarantine malformed packages, and trigger automated remediation.
+This programmatic enforcement eliminates human discretion at the boundary and ensures that preservation actions align with institutional risk thresholds and regulatory requirements.

-During the characterization phase, security policies must intersect with Format Registry Integration and Preservation Format Identification to validate file signatures against approved preservation formats.
-Any deviation from the institutional format registry triggers an immediate policy exception, routing the package to a secure sandbox for forensic analysis.
-By treating format validation as a security boundary, institutions prevent the ingestion of malicious payloads disguised as archival content.
+During the characterization phase, security policies intersect with format registry integration and signature-based preservation format identification to validate file signatures against approved preservation formats.
+Any deviation from the institutional format allow-list — the allowed_puids set on the policy object — triggers an immediate policy exception, routing the package to a secure sandbox for forensic analysis.
+By treating format validation as a security boundary rather than merely a preservation-planning input, institutions prevent the ingestion of malicious payloads disguised as archival content, such as a polyglot file that presents a benign TIFF header while carrying an executable tail.

 Cryptographic Integrity and Metadata Validation

 Metadata security forms the backbone of long-term trust.
-When executing PREMIS Metadata Mapping, preservation engineers must treat rights, provenance, and fixity data as first-class security assets.
-PREMIS events and agents require strict schema validation to prevent tampering or unauthorized modification.
-Python-based validation routines should parse XML or JSON-LD representations against the official PREMIS Data Dictionary and its XML schema, flagging structural anomalies or missing cryptographic checksums.
+When executing PREMIS metadata mapping, preservation engineers must treat rights, provenance, and fixity data as first-class security assets.
+PREMIS event and agent records require strict schema validation to prevent tampering or unauthorized modification, and each fixity check must itself be emitted as a PREMIS event so the integrity record is as auditable as the object it protects.
+Python validation routines parse the XML or JSON-LD representation against the official PREMIS Data Dictionary and its schema, flagging structural anomalies or missing checksums.
 By binding security policies to metadata structures, institutions guarantee that every preservation action is traceable, verifiable, and legally defensible across decades of technological change.

-The following production-ready Python pattern demonstrates an automated fixity validation and audit-logging routine.
-It enforces policy compliance by verifying SHA-256 digests against a trusted manifest and recording immutable audit events:
+The following production-ready pattern demonstrates an automated fixity validation and audit-logging routine.
+It enforces policy compliance by verifying digests against a trusted manifest — using whichever algorithm the loaded PreservationPolicy mandates — and records immutable audit events:

 python